 Freeman pursued the case, eventually going to the Gage County District Court.
 When that body did not find to his liking, he went as far as the Nebraska Supreme Court.
 The case, known officially as Daniel Freeman versus John Scheve, Et. al. (Scheve was an officer of the school board), was decided on October 9, 1902.
 The Nebraska Supreme Court ruled in favor of Daniel Freeman, stating that the actions of Edith Beecher and the school board did indeed violate the Nebraska Constitution's provisions regarding the separation of church and state.
 Interestingly, the state of Nebraska brought to conclusion this issue many years before the United States Supreme Court ever addressed it.

-Today, visitors to Homestead National Monument of America can visit the Freeman School, where Edith Beecher's instruction led to Daniel Freeman's lawsuit and, eventually, a landmark legal decision in the United States.
-The Freeman School is located one-quarter mile from the Homestead National Monument of America Visitor Center on State Highway 4.
+Today, visitors to Homestead National Historical Park can visit the Freeman School, where Edith Beecher's instruction led to Daniel Freeman's lawsuit and, eventually, a landmark legal decision in the United States.
+The Freeman School is located one-quarter mile from the Homestead National Historical Park on State Highway 4.